-Starting your own profitable micro-niche blog can seem like an impossible task if you’ve never done it before.
+Starting your own profitable micro-niche blog can seem impossible if you’ve never done it before.
 Luckily, the majority of other entrepreneurs have done this, and you can gain the wisdom they obtain from their successes and their business mistakes.

 Step 2 – Choosing Your Niche